Iliotibial Band Syndrome (ITBS)

 Initial treatment of iliotibial band syndrome should focus on resting your leg and reducing the inflammation to help relieve pain.
 Do not train through the pain.
 It may be necessary to stop training for a week or two.

-But treating your iliotibial tract with cold compression, therapeutic ultrasound and blood flow stimulation therapy will reduce the pain and inflammation so you can get back to training sooner.
+But treating your iliotibial tract with a Freezie Wrap® cold compression wrap and Blood Flow Stimulation Therapy™ will reduce the pain and inflammation so you can get back to training sooner.
 However, once the pain is gone it does not mean you are healed.
-You must get rid of the scar tissue to correct the problem and ultrasound therapy is the best way to do it!
+You must get rid of the scar tissue to correct the problem and frequent BFST® treatments at home via the Back/Hip Inferno Wrap® is the best way to do it!

 When your IT band becomes inflamed and sore during a run, treat it immediately with cold compression therapy.
 Cold compression therapy is the safe and natural way to control pain and swelling while minimizing tissue damage.
-Along with cold compression, ultrasound therapy should be used to further reduce inflammation.
-But more importantly, therapeutic ultrasound will treat the scar tissue on your IT band.
-Treating this scar tissue is the only way to get rid of iliotibial band syndrome.
+But more importantly, boost your body's rate of healing and treat the scar tissue on your IT band by using BFST® Therapy.
+Treating this scar tissue is the only way to get rid of iliotibial band syndrome and prevent it from popping up again.

 Reducing scar tissue is the most important step in treating ITBS.
 It will improve elasticity in your IT band, allowing your muscles to glide smoothly once again to prevent further inflammation.